 Members: Dyana Barninger, Faegre Drinker Biddle & Reath LLP; Kate Eklund, UCLA School of Law; Lisa Feden, Ballard Spahr LLP; Janell Mallard, Wiley Rein LLP; Shawn McKenna, UNC School of Law; Amy Nixon, University of Chicago Law School; Laurie Powers, Gonzaga University School of Law; Samantha Stern, Richards, Layton & Finger, P.A.

 Event Planning Work Groups

-The Annual Education Conference Planning Work Group will plan and present the 2020 Annual Education Conference in Montreal.
+The Annual Education Conference Planning Work Group will plan and present the 2022 Annual Education Conference in New Orleans.

 Professional Development Institute Planning Work Group

 The Professional Development Institute Planning Work Group, in partnership with ALI-ABA and the PDC, plans and presents the annual Professional Development Institute.

 Members — NALP Representatives: Shannon Burke, Chapman and Cutler LLP; Lindsay Daniels, Steptoe & Johnson LLP; Yesenisa Gutierrez, University of Washington School of Law; Cindy Lindsley, Holland & Knight LLP; Kelly Ryan, Venable LLP; Debby Relkin, Seyfarth Shaw LLP.